 During his time with” East of the Sun” Mick turned his hand to playing the upright Bass.

 One night whilst standing in on Bass with a local country band, he arrived at the venue to find that Pete Parker and Jim Irvine were also helping out with the show.
 At the end of the night Mick was asked along to a Down County Boys rehearsal for a “try out”.
-That was in 1989 and Mick is still the lead singer and Bass player with the DCB’s thirty one years later.
+That was in 1989 and Mick is still the lead singer and Bass player with the DCB’s thirty two years later.

 Well known for his Rock solid timing, strong vocals and entertaining style, along with a wonderful sense of humour, Mick plays a vital roll within the DCB line up.